MicrosoftDocs/power-automate-docs/flow-docs/developer/supported-types-triggers-entities-actions-processes.md

 <a name="BKMK_Actions"></a>
 ## Supported actions for processes
- You can choose to perform following actions using workflows in [!INCLUDE[pn_dyn_365](../includes/pn-dyn-365.md)].
+ You can choose to perform following actions using workflows in CDS for Apps.
 Use the `sdkmessage.workflowsdkstepenabled` attribute to find the list of supported actions available under a workflow step.
 You can use the following Web API query to retrieve the list of supported actions:

 ```
 [Organization URI]/api/data/v9.0/sdkmessages?$select=name&$filter=workflowsdkstepenabled%20eq%20true